+- In this release, the PEGC and PEMC belongs to same operator.

+- In this release, the PEGC and PEMC are not roaming.

+- The communication between PIN Elements via multiple PEGCs but not via 5GS, and between PIN Element and 5GS via multiple PEGCs are not included in this release.

 NOTE: In this Release the 5G-RG is considered outside the scope of the study and consequently not part of PIN.